ayyanababu/NewFloatsMapLocation/README.md

 If Using simulator , please select in simulator Menu Debug-> Location -> any location to start

+For Best Output, please reset your current simulator

 Evaluator Notes:

 a.
 Used MVC Pattern.